taruen/apertiumpp/README.md

-* making free/libre machine translators for translating between **all** related languages of a particular language group \(e.g. Turkic, Slavic, Indo-Iranian etc;\)
+* making free/libre machine translators for translating between **all** related languages of a particular language group \(e.g. Turkic, Slavic, Indo-Iranian etc\);

-* updating Apertium 3.0’s official documentation so that it reflects changes which have happened since the time of its publication;
+* updating Apertium 3.0’s official documentation so that it reflects changes which have happened since the time of its publication, especially as the result of Google Summer of Code projects;

 * reducing the code which developers have to maintain in a typical Apertium 3.0 monolingual or bilingual package.